 Day 29 — Clean your mouse, your desk and your printer.
 Seems like something you probably already do, but have you looked behind your monitor lately?
 Keeping dust bunnies out of your components will save you time and effort later.

-Day 30– We talked a lot about backuping up, updating your computer and general security tips.
+Day 30— We talked a lot about backing up, updating your computer and general security tips.
 Integrating these practices into your daily computing life will make you a better computer user and a responsible Internet user, as your computer will be more secure and not an unknowing participant that infects other computers.
-For more tips, be sure to sign up for our weekly newsletter jam packed with great new tutorials to help make your PC experience a pleasant one.
+For more tips, be sure to Follow Us Online to get more great new tutorials to help make your PC experience a pleasant one.